michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 20. And Elisha died, and they buried him.
 And the bands of the Moabites invaded the land at the coming in of the year.

-21. And it came to pass, as they were burying a man, that, behold, they spied a band of men; and they cast the man into the sepulchre of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet.was…: Heb. went down
+21. And it came to pass, as they were burying a man, that, behold, they spied a band of men; and they cast the man into the sepulchre of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet.

 22. But Hazael king of Syria oppressed Israel all the days of Jehoahaz.

-23. And the Lord was gracious unto them, and had compassion on them, and had respect unto them, because of his covenant with Abraham, Isaac, and Jacob, and would not destroy them, neither cast he them from his presence as yet.presence: Heb. face
+23. And the Lord was gracious unto them, and had compassion on them, and had respect unto them, because of his covenant with Abraham, Isaac, and Jacob, and would not destroy them, neither cast he them from his presence as yet.

 24. So Hazael king of Syria died; and Ben–hadad his son reigned in his stead.

 25. And Jehoash the son of Jehoahaz took again out of the hand of Ben–hadad the son of Hazael the cities, which he had taken out of the hand of Jehoahaz his father by war.
-Three times did Joash beat him, and recovered the cities of Israel.took…: Heb. returned and took
+Three times did Joash beat him, and recovered the cities of Israel.

 ## 2 Kings 14